Detection happens on the agent

 Set `RELAY_ENABLE_PLUGIN_MUTATIONS=true` only while administering plugins.

-Use `relay plugin list` or `GET /api/plugins/buildpacks` to inspect the live set.
+Use `relay plugin list`, the owner dashboard Plugins tab, or `GET /api/plugins/buildpacks` to inspect the live set.

 Once the plugin is installed, the agent still loads it even after you disable further mutations.